ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 * Administrator: entity responsible for creating, configuring, and deleting OSCORE groups at a Group Manager.

 * Group name: stable and invariant name of an OSCORE group.
-The group name MUST be unique under the same Group Manager, and MUST include only characters that are valid for a URI path segment.
+The group name MUST be unique under the same Group Manager, and MUST be consistent with the ABNF rule "segment = *pchar" defined in {{Section 3.3 of RFC3986}}.

 * Group-collection resource: a single-instance resource hosted by the Group Manager.
 An Administrator accesses a group-collection resource to retrieve the list of existing OSCORE groups, or to create a new OSCORE group, under that Group Manager.